jackyzha0/quartz/content/_index.md

 ---
-title: Welcome!
+title: Home
 enableToc: false
 ---

-We're a research and development group working at the intersection of human and machine learning.
+Welcome to our collaborative second brain.
+We're a research and development company working at the intersection of human and machine learning.

-Most recently, we built [Bloom](https://bloombot.ai) -- a *subversive learning companion*.
+Our first product was [Bloom](https://bloombot.ai) -- a *subversive learning companion*.
+On this journey, we realized AI tools need a framework for securely and privately handling the intimate data required to unlock deeply personalized, autonomous agents.

-On this journey we realized that AI tools need a framework for securely and privately handling the intimate data required to unlock deeply personalized, autonomous agents.
 It’s our mission to realize this future.

 ## Blog